degdigital/skeletor/README.md

 ##### listenTasks
 Type: `Array` Default: '[build]'
 The task(s) that the `listen` task will run when file changes occur.
 Possible values include `build` and `export`.

+## Local Server
+Skeletor contains its own [Express](https://expressjs.com/)-based local server.
+Using the included server is convenient, but is not required (other local server software such as MAMP also works fine).
+To launch, type `grunt serve`.
+By default, the Skeletor server will launch and automatically open a new browser window on the closest available port number to 9000 (i.e. `http://localhost:9000` or `http://localhost:9001` if port 9000 is already in use).

+The included server also allows you to write middleware, which can be very useful for manipulating HTTP requests to the local server (for example, when simulating REST endpoints).
+For detailed instructions on adding middleware, visit the grunt-contrib-connect [middleware documentation](ihttps://github.com/gruntjs/grunt-contrib-connect#middleware).

 ## Javascript Module Bundling
 Skeletor will generate module bundles for you based on the `bundles` configuration setting in `project-config.js`.
 Under the hood, Skeletor will iterate through your defined bundles and execute 'jspm bundle' commands on each.
 These bundles can either be standard SystemJS bundles or stand-alone, self-executing bundles (as specified in the `bundles.selfExecuting` setting).